kamenskiyyyy/kamenskiyyyy/README.md

 ### Hi there, I'm Nikolay - developer 👋

-- ❤️I like to learn about programming and i love my work
+- ❤️I like to learn about programming and I love my work с:
 - 👨🏼‍💻Work as frontend-developer for Russian Post

 ### Contacts:

 - email: kamenik1@icloud.com
 - telegram: @kamenskiyyyy
 - LinkedIn: https://www.linkedin.com/in/kamenskiyyyy/